joemoose/dungeoneers.d20/docs/equipment.md

 Roll the usage die each time an item is removed from a crate.
 On a roll **1 or 2**, the usage die drops in size to the next lowest in the dice chain as follows:

- d10 > d8 > d6 > d4 > empty
+**d10** > **d8** > **d6** > **d4** > **empty**

 When a 1 or 2 is rolled on a d4 usage die, the crate is emptied.

-On average, each crate can produce 14 units of supplies.
+!!! info "Example"

-For example, a player takes two healer’s kits from a new healing supply crate.
+	A player takes two healer’s kits from a new healing supply crate.
 The usage die is d10.
 The player rolls an eight after taking out the first kit.
 The supply crate’s usage die remains at d10.
-After removing the second kit, the player rolls a 1.
+After removing the second kit, the player rolls a one.
 The crate’s usage die drops to d8.

 ### Other Crates

-Any equipment crate could be purchased in larger settlements.
-For example, a party planning to equip many hirelings could buy a crate of helmets for 240 coins.
+Other types of equipment crates could be purchased in larger settlements.
+For instance, a party planning to equip many soldiers could buy a crate of helmets for 300 coins.
 After each helmet is handed out, roll the helmet crate’s usage die.